bagustris/speech-recognition-course/M3_Acoustic_Modeling/readme.md

 $$ x_t, \Delta x_t, \Delta^2 x_t. $$

 This input is then processed through a number of fully connected hidden layers and then finally by a softmax layer over senone labels to make the prediction.
-This network can then be trained by back propagation in the usual manner.
+This network can then be trained by backpropagation in the usual manner.

 ![](./M3i6.png)

 ## Training Recurrent Neural Networks

-Recurrent neural networks (RNNs) are a type of neural network that are particularly well-suited to sequence modeling tasks such as speech recognition.
+Recurrent neural networks (RNNs) are a type of neural network that is particularly well-suited to sequence modeling tasks such as speech recognition.
 RNNs are designed to process sequences of data, such as speech signals, by maintaining an internal state that is updated at each time step.
 This allows RNNs to capture dependencies between elements in the sequence and to model long-term dependencies.

 Unlike feedforward DNNs, recurrent networks process data as a sequence and have a temporal dependency between the weights.
-There are several standard forms forms of recurrent networks.
+There are several standard forms of recurrent networks.
 A conventional RNN has a hidden layer output that can be expressed as

 $$ h_t^i = f(W^i h_t^{i-1} + U^i h_{t-1}^i + c^i) $$

 where f(\cdot) is a nonlinearity such as a sigmoid or relu function, i is the layer of the network, t is the frame or time index, and the input x is equivalent to the output of the zeroth layer, $h_t^0=x_t$.

-In contrast to a feedforward layer, a recurrent layer's output has dependence on both the current input and the output from the previous time step.
+In contrast to a feedforward layer, a recurrent layer's output has a dependence on both the current input and the output from the previous time step.
 If you are familiar with filtering operations in signal processing, an RNN layer can be considered a nonlinear infinite impulse response (IIR) filter.

 In offline applications, where latency is not a concern, it is possible to perform the recurrence in both the forward and backward directions.
 These networks are known as bidirectional neural networks.
 In this case, each layer has a set of parameters to process the sequence forward in time and a separate set of parameters to process the sequence in reverse.
 These two outputs can then be concatenated to input to the next layer.
 This can be expressed mathematically as